Enterprise Management Incentives (EMI): Option notifications: Registration & notice of grant of option to HMRC

 If a company believes it has a reasonable excuse for not notifying HMRC on time, it should send the notification without unreasonable delay once the excuse ceases to exist.
 The company should advise HMRC of all of the facts relevant to the delay.
 A delay or failure on the part of the company’s agent is not a reasonable excuse on its own.

-If HMRC accept that the company has a reasonable excuse for not notifying the grant of option within 92 days of the date of grant, they will provide the company with a reasonable excuse unique reference number.
+If HMRC accept that the company has a reasonable excuse for not notifying the grant of option within 92 days of the date of grant, they will provide the company with a reasonable excuse code to enable the notification to be submitted online.

 If the option is granted by the trustee of an employee benefit trust or another shareholder, the employer is still bound by the requirement to notify the grant of the option.
 The employer will need to obtain the relevant information from the trustee or shareholder to comply with this requirement, which is set out at Schedule 5 (paragraph 44).